-Most people think of arthritis in terms of physical signs and symptoms – your bones creak and joints crack.
+Most people think of arthritis in terms of physical signs and symptoms — your bones creak and joints crack.
 We tend to think of physical solutions to arthritis also.
 Do you need a joint replacement or a brace?
-However, arthritis is a complex problem, and metabolic factors should also be considered.
+Whatever the case, arthritis is a complex problem and metabolic factors should also be considered.
 Let’s take a look at how nutrition may influence arthritis and its associated symptoms.

 What Kind of Arthritis?